tireddy2/pqc-kem-eap-aka-fs/draft-ra-emu-pqc-eapaka-fs.md

 ~~~

 where, pkR is PQC KEM public key of the receiver, ct is the ciphertext from the PQC KEM and the Encap function is perfomed by the peer only.
-The pseudo-random function binds the shared secret to the encapsulated shared secret ciphertext (ct), achieving MAL-BIND-K-CT.
+The pseudo-random function binds the shared secret to the ciphertext (ct), achieving MAL-BIND-K-CT.
 ML-KEM already is MAL-BIND-K-PK as the hash of the encapsulation key (pk) is an input to the computation of the shared secret (ss).

 # Extensions to EAP-AKA' FS